Robust Multivariate Functional Control Chart: Introduction

-Indeed, control charts are very sensitive to the presence of outlying observations in Phase I that can lead to inﬂated control limits and reduced power to detect process changes in Phase II.
-To deal with outliers in the Phase I sample, SPM methods use two common alternatives, namely the diagnostic and the robust approaches \citep{kruger2012statistical,hubert2015multivariate}.
-The diagnostic approach is based on standard estimates after the removal of sample units identified as outliers that translates into SPM methods where iterative re-estimation procedures are considered in Phase I. This approach could be often safely applied to eliminate the eﬀect of a small number of very extreme observations.
-However, it will fail to detect more moderate outliers that are not always as easy to label correctly.
-On the contrary, the robust approach accepts all the data points and tries to ﬁnd a robust estimator which reduces the impact of outliers on the final results \citep{maronna2019robust}.
+SPM methods use two common alternatives to deal with outliers, namely the \textit{diagnostic} and the \textit{robust} approaches \citep{kruger2012statistical,hubert2015multivariate}.
+The diagnostic approach is based on standard statistics after the removal of sample units identified as outliers that translates into SPM methods where iterative re-estimation procedures are considered in Phase I. This approach could be often safely applied to eliminate the eﬀect of a small number of very extreme observations In the Phase I sample.
+However, this approach may fail to detect moderate outliers that are not always as easy to label correctly.
+On the contrary, the robust approach accepts all the data points by means of a robust estimator that reduces the impact of outliers on the final results \citep{maronna2019robust}.
+Throughout this paper, the term \textit{robust} means ``outlier resistant" and not ``robust to model misspecification" as it is sometimes used in the literature.
+Under the robust approach, the terms Phase I sample or Phase I observations will be used as before to refer to the data set representative of the IC state even though it may be contaminated by outliers.

-Several robust approaches for the SPM of a multivariate scalar quality characteristic have been proposed in the literature. \cite{alfaro2009comparison} show a comparison of robust alternatives to the classical Hotelling's control chart.
-It includes two alternative Hotelling's $T^2$-type control charts for individual observations, proposed by \cite{vargas2003robust} and \cite{jensen2007high}, which are based on the minimum volume ellipsoide and the minimum covariance determinant estimators \citep{rousseeuw1984least}, respectively.
-Moreover, the comparison includes the control chart based on the reweighted minimum covariance determinant (RMCD) estimators, proposed by \cite{chenouri2009multivariate}.
-More recently, \cite{cabana2021robust} propose an alternative robust Hotelling's $T^2$ procedure using the robust shrinkage reweighted estimator.
+In the SPM literature, several robust approaches have been proposed for monitoring a multivariate scalar quality characteristic. \cite{alfaro2009comparison} show a comparison of robust alternatives to the classical Hotelling's control chart.
+They include two alternative Hotelling's $T^2$-type control charts for individual observations, proposed by \cite{vargas2003robust} and \cite{jensen2007high}, based on the minimum volume ellipsoid and the minimum covariance determinant estimators \citep{rousseeuw1984least}, respectively.
+Moreover, the comparison includes the control chart based on the reweighted minimum covariance determinant estimators, proposed by \cite{chenouri2009multivariate}.
+More recently, \cite{cabana2021robust} propose a robust Hotelling's $T^2$ procedure using the robust shrinkage reweighted estimator.
+To the best of the authors' knowledge, \cite{kordestani2020monitoring} and \cite{moheghi2020phase} are the only ones to propose robust estimators to monitor simple linear profiles, which are not able to capture the functional nature of a multivariate functional quality characteristic.